Building For Long Term Profits

 Lighting is another important issue.
 The majority of lighting in a commercial building is either fluorescent or LED.
 There are even fluorescent lights now which a so white that they can be used in the female bathrooms.
 This is a critical issue.
 Women don’t like to put on make-up in green lighting which is the color of the most common fluorescent tubes.
 Extra care should be taken to provide a nice environment in the women’s bathrooms with the appropriate lighting.
 Women will feel good going in the bathrooms and not feel like the life has been sucked out of them when they look in the mirror.
 You want your female tenants to have a good experience when they go in the bathrooms.

 Windows and Doors

-In a hurricane zone like South Florida, windows and doors should be impact-resistant.
-In a new residence the owner has the option of using shutters, but undoubtedly impact-resistant doors and windows add another measure of security as well as resistance to hurricane winds.
+In a hurricane zone like South Florida, windows and exterior doors should be impact-resistant.
+In a new residence, the owner has the option of using shutters, but undoubtedly impact-resistant doors and windows add another measure of security as well as resistance to hurricane winds.
 Swinging doors should swing out wherever possible.
 Although today there are a few doors approved by Miami-Dade Code Compliance that swing into the interior space, the vast majority swing out.
 This again adds another measure of resistance to wind loads.
 However, the hinges must have non-removable pins for protection against burglaries.